-- A. The examiner compares the corresponding area between two friction ridge prints. - 1.
-If a suitable for comparison print is determined to be an impression, all appropriate areas of the available known prints must be compared, unless otherwise noted. - 2.
-When comparing a latent print to a known print, the examiner will begin the comparison process with the latent print. - 3.
-Evaluation decisions are clarified in Section 10. - B. If appropriate, the examiner determines if a sufficient amount of level one detail is in disagreement for exclusion. - C. If a print cannot be excluded based on level one detail, additional detail must be compared. - D. The examiner selects a target group in a friction ridge print and searches for it in the comparable area of the second friction ridge print. - 1.
-If the initial target group is not found, alternative target groups may be selected. - E. If similarity with the target group is found, the examiner continues comparing ridges in sequence until a sufficient correspondence of friction ridge detail allows the examiner to support an identification conclusion. - F. If similarity with the target group is not found, the examiner continues comparing friction ridge detail until a sufficient amount of disagreement of friction ridge detail allows the examiner to support an exclusion conclusion. - G. If after comparison of all relevant comparable areas, neither sufficient agreement nor sufficient disagreement of friction ridge details can be observed, the examiner may form an inconclusive conclusion. - H. During comparison, the examiner may change the original analysis conclusion. - 1.
+- A. An examiner must conduct and record an analysis on a friction ridge print(s) before they conduct comparisons using the print(s). - B. The examiner compares the corresponding area between two friction ridge prints. - 1.
+If a suitable for comparison print is determined to be an impression, all appropriate areas of the available intentionally recorded prints must be compared, unless otherwise noted. - 2.
+When comparing a latent print to an intentionally recorded print(s), the examiner will begin the comparison process with the latent print. - 3.
+Evaluation decisions are clarified in Section 10. - C. If appropriate, the examiner determines if a sufficient amount of level one detail is in disagreement for exclusion. - D. If a print cannot be excluded based on level one detail, additional detail must be compared. - E. The examiner selects a target group in a friction ridge print and searches for it in the comparable area of the second friction ridge print. - 1.
+If the initial target group is not found, alternative target groups may be selected. - F. If similarity with the target group is found, the examiner continues comparing ridges in sequence until a sufficient correspondence of friction ridge detail allows the examiner to support an identification conclusion. - G. If similarity with the target group is not found, the examiner continues comparing friction ridge detail until a sufficient amount of disagreement of friction ridge detail allows the examiner to support an exclusion conclusion. - H. If after comparison of all relevant comparable areas, neither sufficient agreement nor sufficient disagreement of friction ridge details can be observed, the examiner may form an inconclusive conclusion. - I. During comparison, the examiner may change the original analysis conclusion. - 1.
 If a change is made, the examiner must clearly record the change in the FBI Laboratory file.
 (See Section 8.3.)